-Katie Cuddon is an artist currently based in Newcastle upon Tyne where she is also a Reader in Fine Art at Newcastle University.
+Katie Cuddon is an artist based in Newcastle upon Tyne where she is also a part-time Reader in Fine Art at Newcastle University.

 Katie has been making sculptures, mostly with clay, for nearly 20 years.
-The work develops from an expressive and instinctive studio practice that explores psychological representations of the human body and the intimate mutual existence between art and life.
+Her work develops expressively and instinctively in a studio practice that explores psychological representations of the human body and the intimate interpenetration of art and life.

-Katie’s solo exhibitions include Spanish Lobe, Camden Arts Centre (2011) and Pontoon Lip, a collaborative exhibition with Celia Hempton at Cell Projects (2014).
-Her work has been acquired by numerous private collections and the Arts Council of England Collection and is currently on show in the ACE exhibition, Breaking the Mould: Sculpture by Women Since 1945 which opened at the Yorkshire Sculpture Park in May 2021.
+Katie’s solo exhibitions include forthcoming, A is for Alma, Hatton Gallery, Newcastle upon Tyne (2024); Night Portraits, De La Warr Pavilion, Bexhill-on-Sea (2023); Spanish Lobe, Camden Arts Centre (2011) and Pontoon Lip, a collaborative exhibition with Celia Hempton at Cell Projects (2014).
+Her work has been acquired by numerous private collections and the Arts Council of England Collection and was included in the national touring exhibition Breaking the Mould: Sculpture by Women Since 1945 which opened at the Yorkshire Sculpture Park in May 2021.